-In addition to complement inhibition, patients should also receive supportive care, including blood transfusions for symptomatic anemia, blood thinners for thrombosis, and possibly short-courses of corticosteroids for hemolytic episodes.^{4,10,12} Bone marrow transplant is the only cure for PNH, but because of its considerable morbidity and mortality, it is largely only recommended for patients with severe bone marrow failure.
+In addition to complement inhibition, patients should also receive supportive care, including blood transfusions for symptomatic anemia, blood thinners for thrombosis, and possibly short-courses of corticosteroids for hemolytic episodes.
+4,10,12 Bone marrow transplant is the only cure for PNH, but because of its considerable morbidity and mortality, it is largely only recommended for patients with severe bone marrow failure.

-In addition to the FDA-approved complement inhibitors already FDAapproved, there are additional agents in development, including two first-in-class proximal complement inhibitors, Iptacopan and Danicopan (Table 1.1).
-Iptacopan, an oral Factor B inhibitor taken twice daily, is being considered for the treatment of all PNH patients.
-Danicopan, an oral Factor D inhibitor taken thrice daily, is being considered for add-on therapy to a C5 inhibitor for only treatment-experienced patients with clinically significant extravascular hemolysis.
+In addition to the complement inhibitors already FDA-approved, there are additional agents in development, including two first-in-class proximal complement inhibitors, Iptacopan and Danicopan (Table 1.1).
+Iptacopan, an oral Factor B inhibitor taken twice daily for the treatment of all PNH patients, was approved by the FDA on December 6, 2023.
+Danicopan, an oral Factor D inhibitor taken thrice daily, is being considered by the FDA for add-on therapy to a C5 inhibitor for only treatment-experienced patients with clinically significant extravascular hemolysis.
 Given these potential different options, there is a need to understand the comparative benefits and costs of the treatments for PNH.